laberning/openrowingmonitor/docs/backlog.md

 * automatically upload recorded rowing sessions to training platforms (i.e. Strava)
 * figure out where to set the Service Advertising Data (FTMS.pdf p 15)
 * add some attributes to BLE DeviceInformationService
-* make Web UI a proper Web Application (tooling and SPA framework)
 * record the workout and show a visual graph of metrics
 * show a splash screen while booting the device

 ## Ideas

 * add video playback to the Web UI
-* implement or integrate some rowing games
+* implement or integrate some rowing games (i.e. a little 2D or 3D, game implemented as Web Component)
 * add possibility to define training timers
 * add possibility to define workouts (i.e. training intervals with goals)